AI Maturity Quiz

 Keeping AI aligned with company values

-AI practices reflect fairness, inclusion, and respect.
-Every output, recommendation, and insight supports the company’s culture and ethical standards—rather than replacing them—building confidence among employees and leaders alike.
+AI practices should reflect fairness, inclusion, and respect.
+Every output, recommendation, and insight reinforces the company’s culture and ethics — building trust among employees and leaders alike.

 Providing access to HR and workplace tools